How to Place a Bet

 Football remains a hugely popular sports market to bet on, and it’s a truly international game.
 From the English Premier League to the German Bundesliga and the World Cup, placing a bet on football is bigger than ever.
 Football betting markets are vast and worldwide.

-To place the bet, you can either visit your local bookmakers or place it online.
-Online accounts are quick and easy to set up and you can place bets on the go using a phone or tablet, or from the comfort of your own home using a computer, smartphone, tablet or even a watch.
-You just need to make a deposit of funds into your account, unless you have a selection of free bet credits that you prefer to apply.
+To place the bet, you can either visit your local bookmaker or place it online.
+Online accounts are quick and easy to set up, and you can place bets on the go using a phone or tablet, or from the comfort of your own home using a computer, smartphone, tablet or even a watch.
+You need to deposit funds into your account, unless you prefer to use a selection of free bet credits.

 Here are the most popular questions we get asked about ways to place a bet: